Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Best coffee shops in Florence

 I have an entire blog post dedicated to the best cafes and coffee shops in Florence.
-Here's as summary:
+Here's a summary:

-Ditta Artigianale: hands down my favorite coffee shop in Florence.
+Ditta Artigianale: one of my favorite coffee shops in Florence.

 Ditta Artigianale Neri is small, always busy, and more popular with tourists.